Canada–China relations: Genocide of indigenous people

 In June 2021, Jiang Duan, minister of the Chinese mission to the United Nations in Geneva, called on the United Nations Human Rights Council to investigate human rights abuses against migrants in Canadian detention centers and the indigenous people of Canada.
 This statement was made in the context of the discovery of hundreds of unmarked graves of indigenous people around Canadian Indian residential schools that same month.

-Canadian Parliamentarians join IPAC

-In the first week of June 2020, legislators from nine global parliaments—Canada, United States, Britain, Japan, the European Union, Germany, Australia, Norway and Sweden—formed the Inter-Parliamentary Alliance on China (IPAC).
-The team lists John McKay and Garnett Genuis amongst its Canadian MPs.
-Marco Rubio and Robert Menendez number among its US members.
-Its foundational statement said:

-China under the rule of the Chinese Communist Party represents a global challenge.
-Democratic norms that keep us free and safe are under ever greater pressure.
-The rules-based order is suffering.
-And this cannot continue unchecked.
-When countries have stood up for values and human rights, they have done so alone – sometimes, at great cost.

-Genuis said Canada and other democracies ought to impose the kind of economic and diplomatic sanctions that the West imposed on Russia after it annexed Crimea from Ukraine in 2014.

 Calls to boycott 2022 Beijing Winter Olympics

 In early June 2020, John Higginbotham, who was appointed Canada's chief diplomat in Hong Kong in 1989 for five years, called for Canada to organize a boycott of the 2022 Beijing Winter Olympics because of Xi Jinping regime's 2020 crackdown on freedom in Hong Kong.
 Journalist Nathan VanderKlippe pointed out the dissonance between the detainment of Michael Kovrig and Michael Spavor and the tokens of friendship that are exchanged for Olympic Games.
 Canada's foreign ministry referred the problem to Canadian Olympic Committee and the Canadian Paralympic Committee who have yet to issue a response.
 In February 2021, David Shoemaker and Karen O'Neill, CEOs of the Canadian Olympic Committee and the Canadian Paralympic Committee respectively, dismissed the idea of boycott of the olympic games, arguing that such boycotts don't prevent human rights abuses.